 About.

-The Backcountry Festival runs 5 years deep, but the terrain and community span generations.
+The Backcountry Festival runs 9 years deep, but the terrain and community span generations.

 From the Beginning.

 The festival, first held in 2017, inspires backcountry skiers and riders to push themselves in snowy environments, connect with like-minded backcountry enthusiasts, and showcase the East Coast terrain and bustling backcountry ski industry.
 Attendees range from first-timers to core enthusiasts seeking experiential adventure and first-class knowledge in the legendary terrain of the White Mountains.
-Featuring guided skiing and riding tours, friendly competition, live music, professional athletes, and social gatherings, it’s the premier backcountry skiing festival in the Northeast.
+Featuring guided skiing and riding tours, live music, professional athletes, and social gatherings, it’s the premier backcountry skiing festival in the Northeast.
 Welcome!

 Guiding Principles.